matteo14c/HaploCoV/README.md

 * **--dayFrom**: exclude genomes collected after this day
 * **--outfile**: name of the output file

-**Imporant** identification of allele variants is performed by means of the MUMMER program.
-Execution will halt if MUMMER is not installed.
-Please see above for how to install MUMMER.
-All input files **MUST** be in the **same folder** from which the program is executed.

 ### A typical run of align.pl should look something like:
 `perl addToTable.pl --metadata metadata.tsv --seq sequences.fasta --nproc 16 --outfile linearDataSorted.txt `
 The final output will consist in a metadata table, sorted by collection dates, which will report the information required for subsequent analyses for every genome.

-**Important**
+### Execution times
-Please be aware that tipically a single thread/process can align and derive allele variants of about 20k SARS-CoV-2 genomes per hour (160k on 8 cores, or 320k on 16 cores).
+Please be aware that tipically a single thread/process can align genomes and derive allele variants of about 20k SARS-CoV-2 genomes per hour (160k on 8 cores, or 320k on 16 cores).
 This would mean that aligning the complete collection of the more than 11M genomes included in the GISAID database will take about 20 days if only one core/process is used.
 Computation scales linearly, hence 3 days would be needed if 8 processes are used, and 1.5 days if 16 are used.
 Importantly, since data can be added incrementally, this operations needs to be performed only once.

+## NextStrain data: NextStrainToHaploCoV.pl
 ## #2 Compute high frequency alleles

 High frequency alleles are computed by *computeAF.pl* this program requires the metadata table in HaploCoV format compiled by addToTable.pl as the main input.
 The tool partitions genomes according to geographic metadata, and computes allele frequencies over a user defined time interval, in overlapping time windows of a user defined size.
 The main ouputs consist in lists of "high frequency" allele variants.
 Different level of geographic granularity: global (all genomes), macro(macro geographic areas) and regional(country) are considerd.
 Macro areas are specified by the "areaFile" file included in the current repo.
 All the final outputs as well as all intermediate files, are saved in a output folder that can be specified by the user.
 User do also have the option to select the minimum frequency (as in allele frequency) and "persistency" (number of weeks above the AF threshold) thresholds for the identification of high frequency variants.

+### Options
 The script accepts the following parameters:
 * *--file* name of the metadata file (please see above)
 * *--maxT* upper bound in days for the time interval to consider in the analysis (days are counted starting from 12-30-2019).
 A value of 1 corresponds to 12-31-2019.
 A value of 365 to 12-30-2020.
 And so on.